-Health effects from mechanical processing (e.g., cutting, grinding): Chronic overexposures: Can cause skin abnormalities, reduction in the number of red blood cells, respiratory sensitization, central nervous system damage, secondary Parkinson's disease and reproductive harm in males.
+Health effects from mechanical processing (e.g., cutting, grinding): Chronic overexposures: Can cause scarring of the lungs, central nervous system damage, secondary Parkinson's disease and reproductive harm in males.

 Additional health effects from elevated temperature processing (e.g., welding, melting): Acute overexposures: Can cause metal fume fever, reduced ability of the blood to carry oxygen and the accumulation of fluid in the lungs.
-Chronic overexposures: Can cause benign lung disease and lung cancer.
+Chronic overexposures: Can cause respiratory sensitization and lung cancer.

-FIRST AID
+FIRST AID Eye contact

-Dust and fumes from processing: Rinse eyes with plenty of water or saline for at Eye contact least 15 minutes.
+Dust and fumes from processing: Rinse eyes with plenty of water or saline for at least 15 minutes.
 Consult a physician.

-Skin contact Dust and fumes from processing: Wash with soap and water for at least 15 minutes.
+Skin contact Dust and fume from processing or contact with lubricant/residual oil: Wash with soap and water for at least 15 minutes.
 Get medical attention if irritation develops or persists.